-Debris Boom in a Calm River Anchoring
+Anchoring Debris Boom in a Calm River

-A: Thank you for asking.
-There are couple of different ways you could consider position your debris boom in a calm river.
-Depending on exactly how calm your river is and/or available equipment, different methods may work better than others (see all debris booms).
-The two typical anchoring techniques used for this type of deployment include the following:
+Answer: Thank you for asking.
+There are couple of different ways you could consider positioning your debris boom in a calm river.
+Depending on exactly how calm your river is or the equipment you have available, different methods may work better than others.
+For more information on the types of floating barriers we have, see all our debris booms.

 - Anchoring Directly to the Shore: This is done through piles.
 Ends of the booms can be tied to these pilings to keep them securely anchored while at work.

-How you anchor and how many anchor points are needed depends upon the water conditions, current, waves, in your area.
-Plans for anchoring are usually developed through conversation or exchange of information regarding the currents, waves, tides, and other conditions.
-Some typical anchoring procedures include the use of anchors, buoys and ties (shown left).
+Anchors and other debris boom marine accessories are important to the success of your project.
+The kind of debris boom anchor system, how you anchor you debris boom, and how many anchor points are needed depends upon the water conditions, current, waves, in your area.
+Plans for anchor systems are usually developed through conversation or exchange of information regarding the currents, waves, tides, and other conditions.
+Some typical anchor systems include the use of anchors, buoys, and ties.

 Anchors are connected to inflatable marker buoys, which are then connected to the barrier.
 These anchors can be placed along the barrier at various points to help your containment boom stay in place.
 For a barrier or debris boom in calm river water, this is usually not necessary unless there is some kind of current.